Modern Language Aptitude Test: Development

 John B. Carroll and Stanley Sapon are responsible for the development of the MLAT.
 They designed the test as part of a five-year research study at Harvard University between 1953 and 1958.
 One initial purpose of developing the Modern Language Aptitude Test was to help the US Government find and train people who would be successful learners of a foreign language in an intensive program of instruction.

 After field testing many different kinds of verbal tasks, Carroll chose five tasks that he felt worked well as a combination in predicting foreign language learning success in a variety of contexts.
-These tasks were minimally correlated with one another, but used together they had demonstrated high predictive validity with respect to such criteria as language proficiency ratings and grades in foreign language classes.
+These tasks were minimally correlated with one another, but used together they demonstrated high predictive validity with respect to such criteria as language proficiency ratings and grades in foreign language classes.

 The design of the MLAT also reflects a major conclusion of Carroll's research, which was that language learning aptitude was not a "general" unitary ability, but rather a composite of at least four relatively independent "specialized" abilities.
 The four aspects, or "components", of language learning aptitude that Carroll identified were phonetic coding ability, grammatical sensitivity, rote learning ability and inductive language learning ability.
 In the article "The prediction of success in intensive foreign language training", Carroll defined these components as follows: